alexalpz/learning-node/README.md

 * Built a demo app that uses GET and POST messaging service.
 Had connected it to Socket.io.
 Have also sent information to the **Postman** program.
 * Learned about different databases.
 Had set up **MongoDB** through MongoDB Atlas and saved data using the Mongoose package.
 * Have worked and tested asynchronouse code using nested callbacks, promises and async/await.
 Was also able to filter words and not have them appear in database collections.
-* I've been able to work with Try/Catch functionality along with trow to troubleshoot errors.
+* I've been able to work with asynchronouse Try/Catch along with "trow" to troubleshoot errors.
 Also added the finally function.
 * I was lectured on new methods on how to work with Visual Code Studio using the debugger tool.
 * I've installed and tested codes using **jasmine**.
 Worked on specs and tried various tests.
 * I've been introduced to "test first development" and have been able to target specific user messages from the database through the server.